mekkablue/Glyphs-Scripts/README.md

 * **Close all open paths:** Closes all open paths in the visible layers of all selected glyphs.
 * **Delete all open paths:** Deletes all *open* paths in the visible layers of all selected glyphs.
 * **Delete all paths:** Deletes *all paths* in the visible layers of all selected glyphs.
 Be careful.
+* **Delete duplicate paths:** Deletes exact path duplicates (same paths on top of each other) in the visible layers of all selected glyphs.
 * **Fill up with rectangles:** Goes through your selected glyphs, and if it finds an empty one, inserts a placeholder rectangle.
 Useful for quickly building a dummy font for testing.
 * **Insert BCPs into straight segments:** Inserts off-curve points (BCPs) into straight line segments of all selected glyphs.
 Like option-clicking on all straight lines.
 * **Insert Inflections:** Inserts nodes at path inflections in the visible layers of all selected glyphs.